Former Ireland international rugby player David Tweed's convictions for child sex abuse have been quashed.

-Tweed was capped four times for Ireland.
-He made his debut against France in the 1995 Five Nations competition and played in the Rugby World Cup in South Africa.
+Tweed was capped four times for Ireland after making his international debut against France in the 1995 Five Nations championship.